The Oakland Promise

 THE OAKLAND PROMISE (working title)

-What happens when an entire city decides to prioritize college attendance and graduation for all of its public school students?
-We are documenting the multi-faceted Oakland Promise education initiative to see if its "cradle to career" combination of support for new babies and their parents, college-readiness programs from Kindergarten through high school, and significant college scholarship and one-on-one mentoring support can break through some long-standing challenges: today, only one in ten Oakland public school students is graduating from college within five years of high school graduation.
+What happens when an entire city prioritizes college completion for every public school student?
+We are documenting the multi-faceted Oakland Promise education initiative to see if its "cradle to career" combination of supports for students can break through some long-standing challenges: today, only one in ten Oakland public school students is graduating from college within five years of high school graduation.

-Launched in 2016 by Oakland Mayor Libby Schaaf and a wide range of elected and community leaders including from the Oakland School Board and City Council, the Oakland Promise is meant to fill in the gaps for students whose families do not have the financial resources or first-hand experience of the college-application process, and over time exponentially increase the number of college graduates living and thriving in Oakland.
+Launched in 2016 by Oakland Mayor Libby Schaaf and a wide range of elected and community leaders, the Oakland Promise is meant to fill in the gaps for low-income and first generation students, and over time exponentially increase the number of college graduates living and thriving in Oakland.